ilknur28/To-Do-List-App/README.md

 # To Do List
-Simple To Do List App generating a list of items.
+To Do List App to generate a list of items.
+Built during the Coding Bootcamp on Udemy.

 ## Functions:
 #### * Add